Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 storage.
 This is automatically installed if `pip install` is used with `requirements.txt` as per above.

+Note that data movement is not supported if invoked from Windows.

 ## Installation
 Simply clone the repository: